ncjllld/byase_doc/docs/index.md

 This command will create a directory called `stats` (if not exists) in the result directory, then it will generate two files `ASE_geneLevel.csv` and `ASE_isoformLevel.csv` corresponding to gene-level and isoform-level results.

+## Extract MCMC traces

+MCMC trace is useful for diagnosing the convergence of inference results.
+The usage of subcommand `trace` is as follows:

+* `-d, --result-dir` -The paths of result directory.
+* `-i, --task-id` - The ID of the task to extract MCMC traces.

+This command will create a directory called  `trace` and create a `csv` file named after the task inside it.
+The `csv` file contains the MCMC traces of each inferred variable.

 ## Plotting

 The plotting module of BYASE will output more comprehensive information about inference results, including the histogram (MCMC samples) of each inferred parameter and sequence coverage of each gene (or isoform) for each allele.
 The usage of subcommand `plot` is as follows: